Is AICE the Place? An Overview of the Cambridge AICE Diploma

 (IB) diplomas and Advanced Placement (AP) courses are more widely recognized in the U.S. The Common Application differentiated Cambridge AICE classes from other classes for the first time as part of its application for students applying in 2021.

 The recognition of Cambridge AICE varies by State and college.
 Florida’s State University System gives extra weight to those classes, just as it does IB and AP courses.
 In addition, Florida offers a generous Bright Futures scholarship to certain students who earn a Cambridge AICE diploma.
 In a meeting with an admission officer from a major public Georgia university, he was asked about how they view Cambridge AICE diplomas.
 His response was: “What is that?”
 Needless to say, his university does not award additional weight to grades in AICE classes.
 Ivy league universities typically recognize A-level courses.
+When speaking with college admission officials outside of Florida, consider using the term "GCSE," which stands for General Certificate of Secondary Education, in addition to the term AICE.
+AICE is an "internationalized" version of the UK GCSE and 'A' Level programs.

 Please consider sharing this blog post with a friend, relative, or neighbor who may be interested in either the newsletter or my services.
 I provide college and graduate school admission assistance to students and families.
 My services include college list development, essay and application assistance, high school course selection, career assessments (Career and Academic Exploration | Educ8Fit ConsultingMysite), guidance on extracurriculars, financial aid information, testing advice, and more.
 You can sign up for a free initial consultation here: College Admission Counseling | Educ8fit Consulting | United States, contact.